 The DBMS is allowed to choose the order of transactions:

-- It is not necessarily the transaction that is started first, which is first in the serial schedule. - The order may look different from the viewpoint of different users.
+- It is not necessarily the transaction that is started first, which is first in the serial schedule. - The order may look different from the viewpoint of different users (but at the end, they will see the same state).